huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

     />
 </div>

-If you want to manually approve which users can access repos in your collection, you must set it to **manual approval**.
+If you want to manually approve which users can access repos in your collection, you must set it to **Manual Review**.
 When this is the case, you will notice a new option:

 **Notification frequency** lets you configure when to get notified about new users requesting access.
 It can be set to once a day or real-time.
 By default, emails are sent to the first 5 admins of the organization.
 You can also set a different email address in the **Notifications email** field.